Natural Remedies for Psoriasis to Try

 There has been evidence Dead Sea salt therapy may help you to manage your psoriasis symptoms.
 In fact, people have been making trips to the Dead Sea for centuries and spending weeks there to manage psoriasis symptoms.

 According to the National Psoriasis Foundation, Dead Sea salts can help break down thick plagues and target inflammation.
-And while it’s quite a luxury to travel to the Dead Sea, you still have the option of bathing in these salts.
+While it is quite a luxury to travel to the Dead Sea, you still have the option of bathing in these salts.

 You can buy authentic Dead Sea salts from popular online retailers, including Amazon; just search for products containing 100% Dead Sea salt.
-Take a bath in a quarter cup of authentic Dead Salts and soak for about 15 minutes to help remove scales and ease itching.
+Take a bath in 1/4 cup of authentic Dead Salts and soak for about 15 minutes to help remove scales and ease itching.

 Oats offer natural skin moisturizing benefits.
 While there has been no scientific evidence to show oats will help you manage psoriasis, many sufferers have reported taking oatmeal baths or using oat pastes relives itchy skin and reduces inflammation and redness.